EMC China Lab

 Introduction to fcc Certification

-The Federal Communications Commission (FCC) regULates the use of the wireless spectrum in the United States.
+The Federal Communications Commission (FCC) regulates the use of the wireless spectrum in the United States.
 Before being activated on cellular networks, all devices must obtain fcc approval.
 Cellular devices need to meet specific FCC requirements, including:

 - Part 15 (Unintentional Radiator Emission Testing)